The Real Cost of Employee Disengagement

 Do you know the level of employee disengagement at your business?
-According to a recent Gallup poll, only 33% of workers in the United States are engaged in their jobs, which means the remaining 51% of employees are disengaged and 16% are actively disengaged.
+According to a Gallup poll, only 36% of workers in the United States are engaged in their jobs, which means the remaining 50% of employees are disengaged, and 15% are actively disengaged.

 What is employee engagement?

-Gallup defines engaged employees as those who are involved in, enthusiastic about and committed to their work and workplace.
-Gallup categorizes workers as engaged, not engaged or actively disengaged based on their responses to key workplace elements.
+Gallup categorizes workers as engaged, not engaged, or actively disengaged based on their responses to key workplace elements.

 - Engaged: Employees are highly involved in and enthusiastic about their work and workplace.
 They are psychological “owners,” drive performance and innovation, and move the organization forward.

 - Not engaged: Employees are psychologically unattached to their work and company.
 Because their engagement needs are not being fully met, they’re putting time — but not energy or passion — into their work.

 - Actively disengaged: Employees aren’t just unhappy at work — they are resentful that their needs aren’t being met and are acting out their unhappiness.
 Every day, these workers potentially undermine what their engaged coworkers accomplish.

 Businesses often think employee engagement is about satisfaction and happiness, but it goes much deeper.
 Employee engagement involves how much workers want to be engaged in the business, be proactive about their schedule, and be positive about where the company is going and how they treat their coworkers.